sinclairzx81/sidewinder/libs/channel/readme.md

 ## KeepAlive

-In Node environments (unlike Browser environments), the JavaScript process will terminate if there are no actions scheduled to run in the JS event loop.
+In Node environments, the JavaScript process will terminate if there are no actions scheduled to run in the JS event loop.
 Because Sidewinder channels receive values without interacting with the JS event loop for performance reasons, the NodeJS runtime may terminate a process while a receiver is awaiting for values.
-This occurs only in scenarios where there are no other actions being scheduled on the event loop.
+This behaviour occurs only in scenarios where there are no other pending actions being scheduled on the event loop.

-To ensure a process stays active, the Channel and SyncChannel constructors accept a `keepAlive` boolean argument on their constructors which schedules a `setInterval()` loop to trigger once ever 60 seconds.
+To ensure a process stays active, the Channel and SyncChannel constructors accept a `keepAlive` boolean argument on their constructors which schedules a `setInterval()` loop to trigger once every 60 seconds.
 By enabling this it will prevent the Node runtime from termination.

 ### Node Process Termination

 In the following example, we setup a receiver to receive values however there is no sender sending values.
-The expectation here would be for the receiver to await indefinately, however Node will terminate the process immediately as there is no actions being scheduled on the event loop.
+The expectation here would be for the receiver to await indefinitely, however Node will terminate the process immediately as there is no actions being scheduled on the JS event loop.

 <details>